LuisPerez64/Prac/python/misc-notes/README.md

 ## Classes:
 ### Self
 ##### Summary.
 Explanation, at least attempt at, bringing forth knowledge about referencing self | this, within a python class.
-    self is an instantiation of a temporary handle to the object that is created, or being referenced. self is a local 'reference' to the instance, and as such changing self, will not change the instance, but changes to variables for the instance can be altered or created, if the class is passed an object as it's type (look into this note), at any point by referencing self._someVar.
+    'self' is an instantiation of a temporary handle to the object that is created, or being referenced. self is a local 'reference' to the instance, and as such changing self, will not change the instance.
+    Changes to variables for the instance can be altered or created, if the class is passed an object as it's type (look into this note) at any point by referencing self._someVar.
     If self = _someThing_ is called, then all that occurs is that the handle to the instance is gone, and unless it was placed in another variable beforehand, it cannot be referenced, to my knowledge at the time, until that function is escaped.

 ```python
 class MyClass(object):
     def __init__(self):